justinmax/Training/README.md

 - Post-Training test would be the deciding factor for a lot of things (Projects, confirmations.. etc)

-Please go through the project to find the relevent contents
+Please go through the project to find the relevent contents [Assessments](Assessment)

-[Assessments](Assessment)
+NOTE: Please upload all your code on github repository